 • Post author:

-Congrats on completing your Scrum foundations class: Certified ScrumMaster (CSM), Certified Scrum Product Owner (CSPO), or Certified Scrum Developer (CSD).
-Well done!
+Scrum foundations are part of the Certified ScrumMaster (CSM), Certified Scrum Product Owner (CSPO), and Certified Scrum Developer (CSD) classes.

-If you didn’t not do the pre-class prep, please go ahead and do that now:
+If you did not do already read the Scrum Guide (15 pages), please go ahead and do that now, then take the assessment.

 0%